Can You Drink On Ibuprofen?

 What is Ibuprofen Used for?

-Ibuprofen is an over-the-counter medication that alleviates pain, fever, and inflammation.
+Ibuprofen is an OTC medicine that relieves pain, fever, and inflammation.

-Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) commonly used to relieve pain and reduce inflammation.
+Ibuprofen is a nonsteroidal anti-inflammatory medication (NSAID) typically employed to relieve pain and reduce inflammation.
 Here are some important facts about ibuprofen:

 - Ibuprofen is available over-the-counter (OTC) as well as in prescription form.

-- It is commonly used to relieve pain associated with menstrual cramps, headaches, toothaches, arthritis, and other conditions.
+- It is generally used to reduce pain associated with menstrual cramps, headaches, toothaches, arthritis, and other conditions.

-- Ibuprofen works by blocking the production of prostaglandins, which contribute to pain, inflammation, and fever.
+- Ibuprofen blocks the production of prostaglandins, which contribute to pain, inflammation, and fever.

 - Side effects of ibuprofen may include upset stomach, dizziness, rash, and headache.